mkffl/mkffl.github.io/_posts/2023-04-20-causal-shapley.markdown

 I will try and provide some intuitions on the implementation of asymmetric Shapley used for this blog.
 For more information, in particular about the mathematical foundations behind it, I would refer to the original article.

 We want to ask more specific questions than "What's the effect of [target feature] on the predicted value?".
 For example, "What is the incremental effect of adding zip code to race on the predicted value?".
 That question agrees with our causal model of the data, as we know that race is an ancestor of zip code in the graph/lineage.
-Some scenarios don't help answer a refined question, for example the case based on the empty coalition, where $\Delta_v(\text{zip}, \{\varnothing\})$ does not include the effect of race.
+Some scenarios don't help answer a refined question, for example the case based on the empty coalition, where $$\Delta_v(\text{zip}, \{\varnothing\})$$ does not include the effect of race.

 Asymmetric Shapley gives us control over the scenarios by adjusting their weights depending on causal relationships.
 To get a look into its mechanics, we need to think about scenarios from feature ordering rather than coalitions, i.e. from (ordered) permutations rather than (unordered) combinations.
 If $t_{\text{zip}}$ builds a coalition using all variables that come before zip, e.g.